 The trail to Koromilia starts at the end of Kastorias street and up until Kousiza Spring it follows the same path as the direct trail to Flambouri described above.
 At the spring, continue straight (right branch) following red markings through bushes and low trees.

 After a while, you’ll reach a dirt road.
 This was the only confusing spot along the way for us and the only place where a map come in handy.
 We climbed to the road too soon by accident following an unmarked trail and couldn’t find our trail on the other side of the road.
 If you make the same mistake just remember to turn right and continue along the road until you see a wooden pole with a sign pointing towards Mesiano Nero.
 The path crosses the dirt road one more time later on but there is no confusion.

-From here, our surroundings started to change slowly and soon enough we were walking through a beautiful fir forest across moss-covered rocks and small, bubbly streams.
+From here, our surroundings started to change slowly and soon enough we were walking through a beautiful forest of firs and pines, across moss-covered rocks and small, bubbly streams.
 On a wet, foggy winter day the place was deserted and fairy-tale beautiful!

 When we arrived at a dirt road for the 3 time during this hike, we saw a sign pointing to Flambouri to the left and to Koromilia to the right.
 We followed the sigh for Koromilia and arrived at the spring in just a couple of minutes.

 From here, we took a trail climbing above the spring, unmarked at the beginning but clear and easy to follow.
 It splits into two later on, with the left branch leading towards Flambouri.
 It’ll take you all the way to the main road leading to the refuge, turn left here and follow the road until Flambouri.

 Recently, we combine the two trails above into one lovely, circular, 11 kilometers long hike – check it out on Wikiloc HERE.